Biden’s First 100 Days: What Would They Look Like for Clean Energy?

 Any candidate running for president has a priority list, both public and internal, laying out what their administration hopes to accomplish in its first days and months.

 For his part, Democratic presidential candidate Joe Biden has laid out an extensive list of priorities for his first day, including rolling back Trump-era tax cuts, beginning implementation of a national pandemic strategy and moving forward with a task force on housing as a human right.
-In the clean energy and climate arena, Biden has pledged to rejoin the Paris agreement, ink a “series of new executive orders” that surpass the climate ambition of the Obama-Biden administration and much more.
+In the clean energy and climate arena, Biden has pledged to rejoin the Paris Agreement, ink a “series of new executive orders” that surpasses the climate ambition of the Obama-Biden administration, and much more.

 Biden’s list of policies is gargantuan compared to the time he’ll have for actual policymaking on day one.
-But environmental advocates and clean energy boosters don’t expect a Biden administration to shunt clean energy and climate change to the sidelines, even in a pandemic.
+But environmental advocates and clean-energy boosters don’t expect a Biden administration to shunt energy and climate issues to the sidelines, even in a pandemic.

-“I don’t think climate can be pushed off the plate in the same way as it has been in the past,” said Johanna Bozuwa, co-manager of the climate and energy program at the Democracy Collaborative, a group focused on democratic renewal through tackling inequality.
+“I don’t think climate can be pushed off the plate in the same way as it has been in the past,” said Johanna Bozuwa, co-manager of the climate and energy program at the Democracy Collaborative, a group focused on achieving democratic renewal by tackling inequality.

-We asked clean energy experts and advocates what’s most likely to get done in the first 100 days of a Biden presidency.
+We asked clean-energy experts and advocates what’s most likely to get done in the first 100 days of a Biden presidency.

 Action from the executive branch

-Due to uncertainty regarding the makeup of Congress, the Biden campaign has already emphasized the potential for executive action to move its climate plans forward.
+Due to uncertainty regarding what the makeup of Congress will look like after the election, the Biden campaign has already emphasized the potential for executive action to move its climate plans forward.

-The Biden administration is likely to incorporate lessons learned during the late Obama years, when in 2010 Republicans claimed control of the House of Representatives and the party threw up barriers to the administration’s legislative priorities, said Brandon Hurlbut, who worked as chief of staff in the Department of Energy during that administration and went on to co-found consultancy Boundary Stone Partners.
+The Biden administration is likely to incorporate lessons learned during the late Obama years.
+In 2010, Republicans claimed control of the House of Representatives and the party threw up barriers to the administration’s legislative priorities, said Brandon Hurlbut, who worked as chief of staff in the Department of Energy during that administration and went on to co-found consultancy Boundary Stone Partners.

 “The Biden team has a lot of experience; many of those folks served in the Obama-Biden administration, and they know how to use executive authority to advance the agenda,” said Hurlbut.

-The Trump administration also leaned heavily on executive orders, noted Columbia University’s Sabin Center for Climate Change Law in an August report on how Biden could re-enact regulations.
-That means a future president could reverse many Trump environmental rollbacks through executive action.
+The Trump administration has also leaned heavily on executive orders, noted Columbia University’s Sabin Center for Climate Change Law in an August report on how Biden could reenact regulations.
+That means a future president could reverse many Trump-era environmental rollbacks through executive action.

 But even before Biden — if elected — officially takes office, the administration will be staffing up.
 That presents an opportunity to realign departments with climate and clean energy goals.

-Making good on promises to prioritize climate, said Bozuwa, will mean avoiding Biden appointments with ties to fossil fuels, utilities or other historic climate action laggards.
-Biden is already facing pressure from donors to avoid those appointments, including some who worked in the Obama administration.
+Making good on promises to prioritize climate, said Bozuwa, will mean that Biden should avoid appointing people with ties to fossil fuels, utilities or others with a history of lagging on climate action.
+Biden is already facing pressure from donors to eschew those types of appointments, including some who worked in the Obama administration.

-Carla Frisch, who worked in the Department of Energy under the Obama and Trump administrations and now works on Rocky Mountain Institute’s Carbon-Free Cities and States initiative, hopes the Biden administration would focus attention throughout departments, filling in the ranks of career employees and “lifting up that talent” that has left federal government in recent years.
+Carla Frisch, who worked in the Department of Energy under the Obama and Trump administrations and now works with the Rocky Mountain Institute’s Carbon-Free Cities and States initiative, hopes the Biden administration would focus attention throughout departments, filling in the ranks of career employees and “lifting up that talent” that has left the federal government in recent years.

 Biden may also have the opportunity to add commissioners to the Federal Energy Regulatory Commission, an agency that over the next several years will guide federal regulations governing renewables in wholesale electricity markets.
-Two Trump nominees, a Republican and a Democrat, are awaiting confirmation to sit on the commission, but it’s unclear if the Senate will take action before a new presidential term begins.
-If those confirmations do move forward, it would mean a Republican majority on the commission for years.
+Two Trump nominees, a Republican and a Democrat, are awaiting confirmation to sit on the commission, but it’s unclear if the Senate will take action before the next presidential term begins.
+If those confirmations do move forward, it would mean a Republican majority will lead the commission for years to come.
 But Biden will still have the authority to choose a new chair for the commission, a position currently occupied by Republican Neil Chatterjee.

-The former vice president has also touted plans to shift federal energy procurement standards to focus on clean energy if he moves into the White House.
-Trump reversed Obama directives to the federal government to reduce its greenhouse gas emissions 40 percent over a decade.
-Biden could bring that effort back, and strengthen it.
+The former vice president has also touted plans to shift federal energy procurement standards to focus on clean energy if he takes the White House.
+Trump reversed Obama-era directives to the federal government to reduce its greenhouse gas emissions 40 percent over a decade.
+Biden could bring that effort back and even strengthen it.

 The federal government is the nation’s largest employer.
-The General Services Administration, the agency that manages federal government property, is the largest public real estate organization in the country, with 354 million square feet of office space.
-Pushing early clean energy policy forward within the government would be helped by the fact that there’s already precedent for cleaning up those spaces: GSA received billions in funding for energy efficiency and building upgrades under the 2009 American Recovery and Reinvestment Act, which Obama and Biden helped steer.
+The General Services Administration, the agency that manages federal government property, is the largest public real-estate organization in the country, with 354 million square feet of office space under management.
+Pushing clean-energy policy forward within the government would be helped by the fact that there’s already precedent for cleaning up those spaces: GSA received billions of dollars in funding for energy efficiency and building upgrades under the 2009 American Recovery and Reinvestment Act, which Obama and Biden helped steer.

 The executive office also enjoys wide latitude on trade.
-President Trump has used that to tariff imported solar cells and modules.
+President Trump has leveraged that to tariff imported solar cells and modules.
 Depending on what action the U.S. Trade Representative pursues in response to an October proclamation from Trump wherein the president floated an extension of the tariffs, Biden may be able to alter those duties.

-Of course, Biden could go further.
-Progressives have assembled a 10-point, 10-day sans-Congress plan calling for the administration to declare a national climate emergency and use the Clean Air Act to set a nation-wide cap on pollution, among other proposals.
+Of course, Biden could go even further.
+Progressives have assembled a 10-point, 10-day, sans-Congress plan calling for the administration to declare a national climate emergency and use the Clean Air Act to set a nationwide cap on pollution, among other proposals.

 As President Obama’s struggles with the Clean Power Plan show, however, executive action can be legally challenged.
-For more resilient change, a President Biden would have to win over Congress.
+To secure more lasting change, a President Biden would have to win over Congress.

 What if Congress wants to help?